My War (film): Reception

 The film grossed at the Chinese box office.

-The film was not well received in the Republic of Korea, and was considered controversial in mainland China, in part due to its promotional material. in which modern South Koreans are perceived as being disrespected.
-The controversial advertisement depicted a South Korean tour guide in Seoul, shown as being ignorant if China's involvement in the Korean War, being bombastically lectured by patronizing elderly veterans of the events depicted in the film, boasting of their involvement in the invasion of Korea as they recommend the film to her so she might be better "educated" as to what they are taking about.
-Further, there was a lack of prominence of any Korean characters in the film despite the movie depicting the events of the Korean War.
+The film was not well received in South Korea, and was considered controversial in mainland China, in part due to its promotional material, in which modern South Koreans were perceived as being disrespected.
+The controversial advertisement depicted a South Korean tour guide in Seoul, depicted as being ignorant of China's involvement in the Korean War, being bombastically lectured by patronizing elderly veterans of the film's depicted events, boasting of their involvement in the invasion of Korea and recommending the tour guide view the film so she might be better "educated" as to what they are taking about.
+Furthermore, the film was criticized for a lack of prominence of any Korean characters in the film despite its depiction of the Korean War.
+Prof. Lin Qi of Harbin Normal University was criticized the advertisement in the South China Morning Post, asking: “What would you feel if elderly Japanese group tourists come to Nanjing and say that they had visited the city during the Nanjing Massacre holding the Flag of the Rising Sun?”
+Zhao Hu, a Beijing-based lawyer, was also critical of the positioning of the war, stating: “We can see a nation has been divided into the North and the South, and countless Chinese died while benefiting three generations of family in North Korea.
+Are we still proud of that?”